What You'll Learn

 We didn't publish new content.
 We didn't build any backlinks.
 There was no SEO campaign launched concurrently.
 The migration was the only meaningful change we made.
 Traffic nearly doubled because the site finally kept the visitors it was already attracting.
 The page speed improvement was the entire growth mechanism.

 The hosting upgrade ran $22 per month.
 That's $264 per year.
-The additional organic traffic at a 3% conversion rate and a $150 average lead value works out to approximately $14,100 in extra annual revenue.
-One decision.
-One migration. $14,100 in year-one return.
+At a 3% conversion rate and $150 average lead value, the additional organic traffic works out to approximately $14,100 in extra annual revenue.

 ---